angular-schule/website-articles/blog/2025-09-service-decorator/README.md

 ```

 So this version is only suitable for services without constructor dependencies.
+However, Angular now provides a new function that also helps us in such cases.
+We will take a closer look at exactly how this works very soon!

 ### Gregor's version: Constructor injection with explicit dependencies